Welcome to PCEI

 We connect people, place and community.
 Our programs encourage sustainable living, provide experiential learning, and offer opportunities for serving in our community, while actively protecting and restoring our natural resources.
 We invite you to learn more about opportunities to engage with us below.

-Visit Our Nature Center
+Visit Our Nature Center and Nature Preserve

 A Refuge for All to Enjoy

 All of us at PCEI understand that this is a difficult time for our local businesses, schools and families.
 We would like to invite you to come to the PCEI Nature Center to de-stress, relax, walk, wander and enjoy nature during this challenging time.

 Visiting the Nature Center is free and so are the following activities you can enjoy while you are here: